cas-hol/cas-hol/README.md

-Hi there, I'm Cas.
+👋 Hi, I’m cas.
+👀 I’m interested in Backend/Systems/Blockchain Tech.
-curently don't know what i'm doing yet. just exploring some Backend/Networking/Blockcahin stuff.
+Curently don't know what i'm doing.

-Still tweakiing & Learning.
-That's all for now
+Just tweaking & learning stuff. #Just doing things

 <!---
 cas-hol/cas-hol is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.